A step-by-step guide for how to teach your cat to roll over on their back or side

 - Next you can try getting them to roll all the way over onto their other side by continuing to move the treat off to the side when they are on their back.
 Again, repeat this process a few times, giving them verbal praise and the treat each time they get it right.

-- After a few successful attempts, you can start to use the hand movements without pretending to take a treat, but always give them verbal praise and a treat if they get it right.
+- After a few successful attempts, you can start to use the hand movements without pretending to take a treat.
+But always give them verbal praise and a treat if they get it right.